ellweaver/Ainsdale-beach-FinalProject/README.md

 ```

 ## Transform
 The purpose of our transform function is to reshape our ingested S3 data towards an OLAP optimised format.
-Polars performantly reshapes our 11 initial CSV files, into 7 dataframes that form the basis of a star schema.
+Polars performantly reshapes our 11 initial `.csv` files, into 7 dataframes that form the basis of a star schema.
 During the transformation process, relevant dataframes are held in dictionaries.
 This facilitates easy looping and improves readability.
 Pyarrow  converts the dataframes to `.parquet`:

 ```python
 for table, value in processed_dict.items():